earthly/earthly/docs/guides/cloud-secrets.md

 Cloud secrets can be used to share secrets between team members or across multiple computers and a CI systems.

+## Introduction

+This document covers the use of cloud-hosted secrets.
+It builds upon the understanding of [build arguments and locally-supplied secrets](build-args.md).

 ## Managing secrets

 In order to be able to use cloud secrets, you need to first register an Earthly cloud account.